Frequently asked questions

 Will I live within walking distance of downtown Boston?

 No. All homes are within 30-60 minutes of Downtown destinations.
 Boston is a commuter city and a typical commute with public transportation from home is anywhere from 30-60 minutes.
 In fact, it is often easier to travel with public transportation than with a car due to Boston’s terrible traffic problems.
 Rest assured, all homestays are within walking distance of Boston’s extensive public transportation system.
 You will be able to get around with ease!
 Visit www.mbta.com for more information about Boston’s public transportation system.

-Although we specialize in private rooms for individuals, we can offer comfortable homestays for two people in a shared bedroom based on our host availability.
-For more specific requests, please contact our office for details.
+We specialize in private bedrooms for individuals, we can offer comfortable homestays for two people in one bedroom based on our host availability.
+For any specific requests, please contact our office with details.

 What is the legal drinking and smoking age in Massachusetts?